DESCRIPTION

 Digital health technologies are a broad term that can include multiple categories (i.e., mobile health, health information technology, wearable devices, telehealth and telemedicine, and personalized medicine) that have a wide range of uses, from applications in general wellness to companion diagnostics.
 The scope of this policy is to include only those digital technologies intended to be used for diagnostic application (i.e., detecting the presence or absence of a condition, risk of developing a condition, or treatment response) and that meets three criteria:

-1. Must be software that is intended to be used for a medical purpose, without being part of a hardware medical device or software that stores or transmits medical information.
+Must be software that is intended to be used for a medical purpose, without being part of a hardware medical device or software that stores or transmits medical information.

-2. Must have de novo, premarket or 510 (K) FDA approval or marketing clearance
+Must have de novo, premarket or 510 (K) FDA approval or marketing clearance

-3. Must be prescribed by a physician.
+Must be prescribed by a physician.

-An example of a digital health technology that meets the current scope of this policy is Canvas DX (formerly known as Cognoa App) that was given FDA clearance in 2021 for use by physicians as an aid in diagnosing autism spectrum disorder in individuals ages 18-72 months at risk for developmental delays.
+Digital health technologies that meet the current scope of this policy is Canvas DX (formerly known as Cognoa App) that was given FDA clearance in 2021 for use by physicians as an aid in diagnosing autism spectrum disorder in individuals ages 18-72 months at risk for developmental delays.
 It is a prescription only device and described as an artificial intelligence application (app) for use by physicians.
 The caregiver uses a smartphone application to fill out a questionnaire regarding the child’s behavior and development.
 The caregiver can also video the child’s behavior at home using the app.
 A video analyst then reviews the videos taken by the caregiver and completes an online questionnaire using a healthcare provider portal.
 Finally, a health care professional meets with the child and caregiver and completes his online questionnaire.
 Canvas Dx then takes the 3 individual inputs and produces one of 3 outputs.
 1.)
 Positive for ASD with physician confirmation that the individual’s clinical presentation is consistent with ASD.
 2.)
 Negative for ASD with physician confirmation that the individual’s clinical presentation is not consistent with ASD.
 3.)
 No result due to the available information has not allowed the algorithm to produce a result.

 POLICY